michelfernandez/cove/site/content/english/qes-validator.md

 {{< picture ch-validator 590 "A man with a big hatch checks a document whether the signatures are in order according to Swiss law." >}}

 {{% markdown %}}
-We recommend the QES Validator of the Swiss Federal Administration.
+We recommend the QES validator of the Swiss federal administration.

-It checks whether a document was successfully signed via Skribble with a qualified electronic signature (QES) according to *Swiss law (ZertES)*.
+It checks whether a document has been successfully signed via Skribble with a qualified electronic signature (QES) according to *Swiss law (ZertES)*.
 {{% /markdown %}}
 {{% /plan %}}
 {{< /content >}}